jalvesaq/Nvim-R/README.md

 ### Nvim-R

-This is the development code of Nvim-R which improves Neovim's support to edit R code (it does not support Vim).
+This is the development code of Nvim-R which improves the support to edit R code by both Vim and Neovim.
 It started as a copy of the [Vim-R-plugin](https://github.com/jcfaria/Vim-R-plugin).

 ## Installation